holochain/docs-pages/src/pages/get-started/index.md

 TODO: SHOW RUNNING THE TEST AND IT PASSING.

 What about updating comments?
-Remember that in Holochain, because the source-chain is an appen only ledger, updating a comment is really creating a new comment and marking the old comment as deleted.
+Remember that in Holochain, because the source-chain is an append-only ledger, updating a comment is really creating a new comment and marking the old comment as deleted.
 Thus, when someone updates a comment, the create validation rules will still get enforced because a new comment entry gets created.

 ### 5.2.
 Advanced (inspecting the actions)